adamcobabe/mrv/doc/source/gui.rst

 =========================
 Graphical User Interfaces
 =========================
-MayaRV wraps all ( maybe most ) user interface commands into python classes and places these into a hierarchy to allow polymorphic behaviour through inheritance.
+Mrv wraps all ( maybe most ) user interface commands into python classes and places these into a hierarchy to allow polymorphic behaviour through inheritance.
 Even though inheritance relationships within the set of Maya User Interface commands was boiled down to flat commands, there is such a relation ship.

 The ``ColumnLayout`` for example, is a ``Layout``, a ``UIContainer``, a ``SizedControl`` and a ``NamedUI``, inheriting functionality from all its bases.

-All user interface classes live in the ``mayarv.maya.ui`` package, and are implemented in descriptive subpackages such as ``ui.layout``, ``ui.control``, ``ui.panel`` and ``ui.editor``.
+All user interface classes live in the ``mrv.maya.ui`` package, and are implemented in descriptive subpackages such as ``ui.layout``, ``ui.control``, ``ui.panel`` and ``ui.editor``.

 Instantiation
 ==============
 Creating new interface elements is straightforward, and the fact that all user interface elements call MEL in the background becomes obvious when looking at the way they are created::
-	>>> from mayarv.maya.ui import *
+	>>> from mrv.maya.ui import *

 	>>> win = Window(title="demo")